kingshark8848/atp_ranking_animation/readme.md

 the `atp_ranking.html` can be run in web brower directly.
 But since this page import local json data, which will violate Cross Origin policy of chrome, so please:
 option1: directly open it with Firefox.
 option2: build a simple local web server.

+## Misc
+# How to display players' national flag properly
+To display players' national flag properly, you need to put images into `[project_root]/public/imgs/nation_flags/`.
+All flags images files are large, so I don't include them on github.